nerdErg/GoodForm/tutorial/03-CreateOrUpdateGrailsProject.md

 }
 ```

 This is a very simple form with just two questions ('What is your name?' and 'What is your favorite colour?' ).
-However, the form does demonstrate some key
+However, the form demonstrates some key
 features of Goodform.

 #Naming convention